Oversees the implementation of the program’s group socialization activities in conjunction with Parent Educators and family Support.

 Ensures family/child reviews and parent teacher conferences are held and monitor follow-up process.

-In collaboration with the Disabilities Specialist, monitors and follows- up with children with IFSPs/IEP’s.
+Monitors and follows- up with children with IFSPs/IEP’s.

 Participates in the development of program policies, service delivery plans and ongoing monitoring of program quality.